artificiallyhuman/linkedin-screener/README.md

 ---

+## ⚠️ IMPORTANT: DEMO PURPOSES ONLY

+**This project is for demonstration and educational purposes only.**

+**LinkedIn explicitly prohibits automated scraping and data collection from its platform.** Using this tool to scrape LinkedIn profiles violates LinkedIn's [User Agreement](https://www.linkedin.com/legal/user-agreement) and [Terms of Service](https://www.linkedin.com/legal/professional-community-policies).

+This code demonstrates:
+- Browser automation techniques with Playwright
+- AI-powered content analysis with GPT models
+- Authentication handling and session management

+**DO NOT use this tool for actual LinkedIn data collection.** Doing so may result in:
+- Account suspension or permanent ban
+- Legal action from LinkedIn
+- Violation of data protection laws (GDPR, CCPA, etc.)

+If you need LinkedIn data for legitimate purposes, use [LinkedIn's official APIs](https://developer.linkedin.com/) or contact LinkedIn directly.

+---

 ## The Problem

 Recruiters face an overwhelming number of fake candidate profiles on LinkedIn.
 Manually reviewing thousands of profiles to identify red flags is: